suzuki-shunsuke/tfcmt/COMPARED_WITH_TFNOTIFY.md

 * support --version option and `version` command
 * support to post a comment when it failed to parse the result
 * complement CI and GitHub Repository owner and name from environment variables

+### add template variables

+* Stdout: standard output of terraform command
+* Stderr: standard error output of terraform command
+* CombinedOutput: output of terraform command
+* ExitCode: exit code of terraform command
+* Vars: variables which are passed by `-var` option

 ### don't recreate labels